PartZ24/PartZ24/README.md

 *************************************************************************************************************
 About Me,

 I'm a finance & risk Management professional with a strong technical foundation in Computer Science, Machine Learning & Statistical Analytics.
+I am an actice investor/trader equity & derivative markets.
 Currently working at Signpost India Ltd., I bridge the gap between finance and technology to drive data-driven decision-making.
 Background:

 🎓 MBA in Finance & Business Analytics from FLAME University, Pune